ctncerv7r1ls/color-my-tabs/README.md

 Pack all files (except README.md and build.sh) from this directory into a ZIP archive with .xpi extension.
 Alternatively, while on Linux, make build.sh an executable via terminal with `chmod +x build.sh` and execute it with `./build.sh` to create the .xpi file.

 ### Usage
 The latest installable release is always available at the [Pale Moon add-ons website](https://addons.palemoon.org/extensions/appearance/color-my-tabs/).
-Otherwise, for self-built .xpi file just open it with Pale Moon.
+For a self-built .xpi file, just open it with Pale Moon.
 After installation tabs should become colored.
 All detailed preferences of the extension are accessible within Add-ons Manager page.